fleekxyz/non-fungible-apps/contracts/README.md

 yarn deploy:mainnet
 ```

 to deploy the contract on the testnet.
-Please note that your wallet needs to hold enough Mumbai MATIC for the deployment to be successful.
+Please note that your wallet needs to hold enough Ether for the deployment to be successful.
 -->

 ## ▶️ Interaction scripts

 Right away, in the [scripts](./scripts/) folder you are able to see some scripts that will help you to interact with deployed contracts.
-By default you are able to select `localhost`, `hardhat` or `mumbai` network name predefined on [hardhat.config.ts](./hardhat.config.ts).
+By default you are able to select `localhost`, `hardhat` or `sepolia` network name predefined on [hardhat.config.ts](./hardhat.config.ts).
 The scripts will be using the deployment information stored in the [deployments](./deployments/) folder.
 You should have a nested folder for each of the networks you have deployed it.
 The scripts needs be run using the Hardhat environment following the pattern:

 ```bash
 # Replace <script_name> with the selected script